-Join Tom Green for an in-depth discussion in this video Working with vectors, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Working with vectors, part of Principle for UX Design (2016).

 - [Voiceover] The rise of mobile…smart phones and tablets, especially,…has given rise to an increased use and emphasis…on SVG images.…SVG is basically Scalable Vector Graphics.…And, with Principle, you can't use them.…That's the bottom line,…you can't use a Scalable Vector Graphic.…So, the issue is how do you get…such line art as icons…and logos and things like that…that you would create in a vector drawing application…into Principle?…Well, let's take a look at Illustrator.…